Szketya/simu/README.md

 ---

 **Step 6: Enjoy the game!**
-Your ARC-159 panel is now ready to use.
+Your SkyDef Sim panel is now ready to use.
 Dive into the action and have fun!